CloudBoost/developers/en/security/roles.md

 ```
 </span>

-#Remove a role from a user.
+#Remove a role from a user

 If you want to remove a particular role, then you need to do something like :